SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The following commands are predefined (extensible):

+-  **stop**
--  **stop** mandatory command on a drivable.
+     mandatory command on a drivable.
 Cease movement, set the target parameter to a value close to the present one.
 Act as if this value would have been the initial target.

+-  **reset**
+     optional command for putting the module to a state predefined by the implementation.

-The following commands are foreseen, but ae not 100% fixed yet:
+The following commands are foreseen, but are still under discussion (i.e. not 100% fixed yet):

+-  **go**
--  **go** optional on a drivable.
+     optional on a drivable.
 If present, the 'go' command is used to start the module.
 If not present the module is started upon a change on the target parameter.

+-  **hold**
--  **hold** optional command on a drivable.
+     optional command on a drivable.
 Stay more or less where you are, cease movement, be ready to continue soon, target value is kept.
 Continuation can be trigger with 'go', or if not present, by putting the target parameter to its present value.

+-  **abort**
--  **abort** optional command.
+     optional command.
 Stops the running module in a safe way (for example switches the heater off).

--  **reset** optional command for putting the module to a state predefined by the implementation.
+-  **shutdown**

--  **shutdown** optional command for shuting down the hardware.
+     optional command for shuting down the hardware.
      When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.

 *remark: there is an alternative proposal for implementing the shutdown function, see* `SECoP Issue 22: Enable Module instead of Shutdown Command`_

 *remark: The mechanics for buffering values and the semantics for the above commands except ``stop`` are not yet finalised. see also discussion in* `SECoP Issue 28: Clarify buffering mechanism`_

 Properties
 ----------

 Definition: Properties
     The static information about parameters, modules and SEC nodes is constructed from properties with predefined names and meanings.

-For a list of properties see `Descriptive Data`_.
+For a list of pre-defined properties see `Descriptive Data`_.

 Data report
 -----------